esp-rs/std-training/book/src/03_3_3_https_client.md

 # HTTPS client

-You will now make changes to your http client files so that it also works for encrypted connections.
+You will now make changes to your HTTP client files so that it also works for encrypted connections.

 `intro/http-client/examples/http_client.rs` contains the solution.
 You can run it with the following command: